costoffreedom/costoffreedom-book/book/opening:freedom/free-culture-in-an-expensive-world.md

 education, universal health care, guaranteed housing, and basic income, or their equivalents</p>

-<p>This is not just a matter of morality.
-The lack of a fiercely
-protected natural and social commons endangers the digital one.
+This is not just a matter of morality.
+The lack of a fiercely protected natural and social commons endangers the digital one.
 In a scarcity society, our labor must be hoarded jealously.
 People don’t have time to learn about their computers, submit patches to projects,